 coffee, (as well as shellfish, liver, soy products, and some nuts and seeds), not only aggravates many high

-an important co-factor for angiogenesis (new blood vessel formation with cancers), so with the exception
+is an important co-factor for angiogenesis (new blood vessel formation in cancer), with most types of

-or benign tumors, hemangiomas, fibroids, etc., are associated with high copper levels.
+malignant or benign tumors, hemangiomas, fibroids, etc., being associated with elevated copper levels.

 Dark, bitter chocolate has the highest catechin content, but at the same time has also the highest copper